couchbaselabs/docs-ng/content/couchbase-manual-2.0/installing-and-upgrading.markdown

 ## Upgrading to Couchbase Server 2.0.x

-The following is officially supported upgrade path for Couchbase Server for both online upgrades or offline upgrades:
+The following are officially supported upgrade paths for Couchbase Server for both online upgrades or offline upgrades:

  * Couchbase 1.8.1 to Couchbase 2.0.x and above